-- Inappropriate messages or photos and videos (i.e. posting fights and incidents on You Tube; provocative cell phone messaging)
+- Inappropriate messages or photos and videos (i.e. posting fights and incidents on YouTube; provocative cell phone messaging)

 - Incitement to 'out' one or other persons

 - Threats

 - Insults

-- Rumors
+- Rumours

 - Identity stealing

 - Harassment

 - Discrimination

 - Denigration

 - Defamation

-VIOLENCE IS DEFINED AS:
+VIOLENCE IS DEFINED AS: (Please see the latest version of our Anti-Bullying/Anti-Violence Plan here.)
 Any intentional demonstration of verbal, written, physical, psychological, or sexual force, which causes distress and injures, hurts or oppresses a person by attacking their psychological or physical integrity, or well-being or their rights or property.